astro313/RXJ1131/WRITEUP/response.md

 ---Sect.6, para.2

 # RESPONSE:
+Source size:
-Source size: We fitted a single Guassian in uv-plane to support the reported CO size based on image plane fitting, of which the convolved size is 6.6+/-0.5 x 4.5+/-0.3.
-We additionally report the source sizes by fitting two Gaussians to provide further evidence that the CO(2-1) emission is resolved.
+We addressed the referee's comment on the *deconvolved* CO source size by  fitting a single Gaussian in uv-plane, which corresponds to 4.5" +/- 0.1" x 3.5" +/- 0.2", consistent with the reported CO size based on image-plane fitting within the uncertainties.
+We additionally report the source sizes by fitting two Gaussians to provide further evidence that the CO(2-1) emission is  spatially resolved.
 We have updated Section 3.1 to clarify the discussion.

 CO physical size:
-The rough estimate of de-magnified CO diameter provided in the referee report is flawed since it assumes the magnification factor to be constant along the arc.
-The fact that
+The rough estimate of de-magnified CO diameter provided in the referee report is a valid first order estimate, but the true size of the source is complicated by the fact that
-1) the lensed emission is not uniformly stretched along the arc (and contains complex structures within the arc)
+1) the lensed emission is not uniformly stretched along the arc (and contains complex structures within the arc), and thus the magnification factor is not uniform across the partial Einstein ring.
-2) CO is immune to dust extinction, therefore likely to be more extended than the optical emission, as supported by our deconvolved CO source size and in Fig. 7 (where the blue wing centroid is further out than the lensed arc), and from the results of our lens models indicates the CO source size is unlikely to be R ≤ 3.5 kpc.
+2) CO is not subject to dust extinction, therefore its emission may be more extended than optical emission.
+In the case of RXJ1131, the CO gas is likely to be more extended than the optical emission given that
+    i) the deconvolved source size of CO (see above and section 3.1) is larger than the diameter of the Einstein Ring in the optical (~3.6") ii) the spatial extent of the CO emission as shown in Fig. 7, where the centroid of the blueshifted emission is further out in the SE compared to the lensed arc in the optical iii) the source-plane spatial distribution from the best-fit lens models (Sec 4.3, Fig. 9), where the most extended velocity component is ~6.2 kpc from the line center position, indicating that the CO source size is unlikely to be R ≤ 3.5 kpc.

-The reported R_CO = 6 kpc is obtained based on the most extended kinematic component is consistent, see Sec 4.3.
+The R_CO size of ~6 kpc reported throughout the paper is obtained based on the centroid position of the most extended kinematic component obtained from the best-fit lens models.
+See also Sec 4.3 and our response to point 14 in this referee report for a more detailed explanation regarding the CO size.